qsongatwpi/qsongatwpi.github.io/blogs/first_blog.md

 # My First Blog

 Welcome to my first blog post!
-In this post, I will be discussing some interesting LaTeX formulas.
+In this post, I will test latex display in github pages.

 ## Formula 1: Quadratic Equation